Deep Learning Approach to Photometric Redshift Estimation: Results Analysis Implications

-Yet, our study did face certain limitations.
+Yet, our study does have certain limitations.
 Despite the vastness of our dataset, 50,000 celestial objects might still just be scratching the surface.
 The universe's expanse and the inherent variability within it mean that larger datasets could exhibit different behaviors, and while our FCN is promising, its real test would be in even more diversified astronomical conditions.
-Additionally, while meticulous data preprocessing was executed, we cannot completely discount its potential influence on the performance metrics of the decision tree regression.

-Building on the study’s foundation, there are various options for improvement and future research.
-Given the success of the FCN, exploring Convolutional Neural Networks could capture spatial patterns in the data that may have been overlooked.
-The integration of hybrid models, such as combining FCNs with Random Forests would improve overall accuracy.
-Lastly, fine-tuning pre-trained models would build on the foundation of previous successes to improve predictive power for redshift.
+Additionally, similar to most neural networks, FCNs are often seen as black box models, limiting their interpretability.
+Future iterations of our model could benefit from incorporating explainability techniques like SHAP (SHapley Additive exPlanations), which reveals the most influential features driving predictions within the model.
+Furthermore, while our model was trained to prevent overfitting, the complexity of FCNs may result in sensitivity to subtle variations within the training data.
+Future work could implement techniques like the Monte Carlo dropout to provide greater confidence within our predicions.